June Taylor: The June Taylor Dancers

+Taylor was initially dubious about joining Gleason on his DuMont Network show because it meant signing a long-term contract; her husband, Sol Lerner, suggested she take the offer.
+The high-kicking, smiling routines that formed the first three minutes of each broadcast were Broadway-based and reminiscent of The Rockettes.
+In addition to Gleason's show, the June Taylor Dancers also made appearances at the General Motors Motorama auto shows in New York City and Boston and on Stage Show.
+Gleason and Taylor also worked together to produce a television ballet, Tawny, in 1953; the music was done by Gleason and the choreography by Taylor.
+In 1954, Gleason doubled the size of the dancers from sixteen to thirty-two.
+Taylor won an Emmy Award for choreography in 1955.

-The June Taylor Dancers, the group of sixteen female dancers that performed Taylor’s choreography on The Jackie Gleason Show, was an incredibly talented group of women who produced an immense body of work and had a profound impact on the development of tap dance as an art form through the 1950s and 1960s.
+The group of sixteen female dancers that performed Taylor's choreography on The Jackie Gleason Show, was an incredibly talented group of women who produced an immense body of work and had a profound impact on the development of tap dance as an art form through the 1950s and 1960s.
 At this time, tap dancers were struggling to find work as the public lost interest in tap and the professional dance economy collapsed.
-This so-called “death of tap” occurred for a variety of reasons, including new styles of music like bebop and rock and roll, musicals such as Oklahoma! bringing ballet to the Broadway stage, laws taxing cabaret performances, and the growing ubiquity of television in people’s homes.
+This so-called “death of tap” occurred for a variety of reasons, including new styles of music like bebop and rock and roll, musicals such as Oklahoma! bringing ballet to the Broadway stage, laws taxing cabaret performances, and the growing ubiquity of television in people's homes.

 The complexity and excitement of a live tap performance simply did not translate to the small television screens.
 Blurry, pixelated screens and crude camerawork meant that the nuances of the movement were lost, and a dance form as specific and precise as tap suffered the most.
 This required stylistic innovation, with choreography that focused more on the larger shapes of the body instead of the intricate rhythms of the feet, so that it would appear dynamic on a small screen.
 Additionally, while professional dancers could previously perform the same routines again and again, television required an entirely new routine week after week.
 June Taylor took this in stride, telling The New York Times that “one of the first things I learned in television was the necessity of varying the style of the dancing each week … people want something new.”
-Taylor’s choreography does show a remarkable amount of variety, both within a single dance to keep viewers entertained and from week to week.
+Taylor's choreography does show a remarkable amount of variety, both within a single dance to keep viewers entertained and from week to week.